mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 # Challenge

-In this project, you are challenged to create an AI-based creative camera app.
-You will be making a facial filter from scratch, similar to the ones you may have played with on Instagram or Snapchat.

-Our friends at YR Media have <a href="https://interactive.yr.media/erase-your-face/" target="_blank"> this interesting article </a> about the implications of facial recognition technology.
-In this tutorial, we will not be using facial recognition, but facial landmark detection.
-The difference is that we are not identifying people, but purely identifying geometric shapes.
-It is worth nothing that we do not store any unique facial representation.
+Our friends at YR Media have <a href="https://interactive.yr.media/erase-your-face/" target="_blank"> this excellent article </a> about facial recognition.
+In this tutorial, we will not be using similar but different technology - facial landmark detection.
+You are challenged to create an AI-based filter camera.
+You have two options: the cute cat seen in the GIF below, or a fiercer lion.

 <img src="../images/facemesh/catDemoAligned.gif" style="width: 75%">

-You have two options: you can choose between the cute cat seen in the GIF above, or a fierce lion.
-You’ll be using AI to change human faces into cat or lion faces!
-Once you’ve mastered the basics, feel free to get your creative juices flowing and expand “Facemesh Filter Camera” to any character camera of your choosing.

 If you haven’t set up your computer and mobile device for App Inventor, go to the “Setup your Computer” tab to set up your system.
 Otherwise, go directly to the “Facemesh Filter Camera” tab to start the tutorial.